-This single-block wine is sourced from 1.57 hectares of 18-year-old vines, within, as the name suggests, the most sheltered of all our vineyard sites.
+This single-block wine is sourced from 1.32 ha of 19-year-old vines, within, as the name suggests, the most sheltered of our vineyard sites.
 The lack of exposure to strong winds allows the vines to keep a rich green canopy until comparatively late in the ripening period and the resulting Haven wines always possess fruit in the more purplish spectrum, with a certain richness and lushness yet a firm underlying tannic structure.
-This block (6.88 ha in total) is broken down into seven different parcels, with the same two parcels historically being selected for this wine.
-Fermentation is entirely destemmed and took place in large-format concrete tank.
-Fermentation commenced without yeast inoculation and lasted for 19 days.
-Following fermentation, the wine was pressed and racked into French oak barriques (of which 22% were new) and underwent indigenous malolactic fermentation.
-The wine was racked only once, with the total maturation period lasting 16 months.
+The vineyard (6.88 ha in total) is broken down into seven different parcels, with the same two parcels historically being selected for this wine.
+The fruit was entirely destemmed and fermentation took place in large-format concrete and stainless steel tanks.
+Fermentation occurred spontaneously with ambient yeasts and lasted for 19 days.
+Following fermentation, the wine was pressed and racked into French oak barriques (of which 25% were new) and underwent indigenous malolactic fermentation.
+The wine was racked only once, with the total maturation period lasting 14 months.
 It was then bottled without fining or filtration.